peakflo/pfMCP/src/servers/stripe/README.md

 # Stripe Server

-guMCP server implementation for interacting with Stripe API.
+pfMCP server implementation for interacting with Stripe API.

 ---